User Tools

 • Write the caddyfiles.
 Can write to /etc/caddy/Caddyfile or to /etc/caddy/Caddyfile.d/wiki.caddyfile if the include directive is in the root Caddyfile.

-• Make sure /var/log/caddy is created and that it is owned by the caddy user.
+• Create /var/log/caddy and chown to the caddy user.

 • Start the services.